ngs-docs/angus/conda_tutorial.md

 ## Adding a new environment

+> If you need to re-access your terminal environment, [see here](jetstream/boot.html#ssh-secure-login).

 Check your current version of python by exectuting `python --version`

 To create a new environment named, for instance mynewenv (you can name it what ever you like), that includes, let’s say, a Python version 3.4., run: